-This course investigates the scanning tools and techniques used to obtain information from a target system, including specially crafted packets, TCP flags, UDP scans, and ping sweeps.
-Lisa Bock discusses how hackers can identify live systems via protocols, blueprint a network, and perform a vulnerability scan to find weaknesses.
-She also introduces some of the tools and techniques that hackers use to counter detection via evasion, concealment, and spoofing.
-In addition, learn how to reduce the threat of tunneling, a method hackers use to circumvent network security.
+This course investigates the scanning tools and techniques used to obtain information from a target system, including ping sweeps, UDP scans, and TCP flags.
+Instructor Lisa Bock discusses scanning techniques and their objectives, then goes over vulnerability scanning and how to predict possible attack paths.
+Lisa introduces scanning tools for port scans, fingerprinting OS, time syncs, and more, then shows you some ways that hackers counter detection via evasion, concealment, and spoofing.
+She also addresses how to reduce the threat of tunneling, a method hackers use to circumvent network security.

 Note: The Ethical Hacking series maps to the 20 parts of the EC-Council Certified Ethical Hacker (CEH) exam (312_50) version 10.